Understanding the Coronavirus Crisis: Key Fiscal and Economic Indicators | Peter G. Peterson Foundation

 Cumulative Budget Deficit

-The unemployment rate has improved from its peak of 14.7 percent in April of this year, which was the highest of any month since January 1948 — when data were first collected.
+The unemployment rate has declined from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 (when data were first collected).

 Cost of Coronavirus Legislation

-Lawmakers have passed legislation funding a range of new and existing programs aimed at providing economic relief.
+Lawmakers have enacted legislation funding a range of new and existing programs aimed at providing economic relief.

-The Treasury has been able to borrow cheaply because the Federal Reserve has lowered interest rates in response to the COVID-19 pandemic.
+The Treasury has been able to borrow cheaply because the Federal Reserve has lowered interest rates and taken other measures in response to the COVID-19 pandemic.

 Gross Federal Debt